jesperfj/byoc-voip-phone/README.md

 ## Telephony Providers

 This app has been verified to work with Telnyx.
 A FQDN connection was used for inbound and a "Credentials" connection was used for outbound (two separate connections).

+## Caveats

+* The app assumes a single source IP address.
+If you want to add many or a CIDR block, you Twilio CLI manually or tweak the provisioning code in [tools.js](tools.js).
+* Your telephony provider may not support the exact connection options chosen here.
+Twilio supports other options as well.
+With a bit of effort you should be able to tweak the configuration here to meet your needs.